bhurwitz33/be487-fall-2023/exercises/02_bash_scripting/02_02-writing-scripts.md

 ```
 $ ./bad-reads-script.sh
 ```
-{: .bash}

 The script should run the same way as before, but now we have created our own computer program!

 It is good practice to keep any large files compressed while not using them.
 In this way, you save storage space; you will see that you will appreciate it when you advance your analysis.
 So, since we will not use the FASTQ files for now, let us compress them.
 Moreover, run `ls -lh` to confirm that they are compressed.

 ```
+$ cd /xdisk/bhurwitz/bh_class/your_netid/exercises/data/untrimmed_fastq
-$ gzip ~/dc_workshop/data/untrimmed_fastq/*.fastq
+$ gzip *.fastq
-$ ls -lh  ~/dc_workshop/data/untrimmed_fastq/*.fastq.gz
+$ ls -lh  *.fastq.gz
 ```
-{: .bash}

 ```
 total 428M
--rw-r--r-- 1 dcuser dcuser  24M Nov 26 12:36 JC1A_R1.fastq.gz
+-rw-r--r-- 1 user user  24M Aug 26 12:36 JC1A_R1.fastq.gz
--rw-r--r-- 1 dcuser dcuser  24M Nov 26 12:37 JC1A_R2.fastq.gz
+-rw-r--r-- 1 user user  24M Aug 26 12:37 JC1A_R2.fastq.gz
--rw-r--r-- 1 dcuser dcuser 179M Nov 26 12:44 JP4D_R1.fastq.gz
+-rw-r--r-- 1 user user 179M Aug 26 12:44 JP4D_R1.fastq.gz
--rw-r--r-- 1 dcuser dcuser 203M Nov 26 12:51 JP4D_R2.fastq.gz
+-rw-r--r-- 1 user user 203M NAug 26 12:51 JP4D_R2.fastq.gz
 ```
-{: .output}

 ## Moving and downloading data

-So far, we have worked with pre-loaded data on the instance in the cloud.
-Usually, however, most analyses begin with moving data onto the instance.
-Below we will show you some commands to download data onto your instance or to move data between your computer and the cloud.
+So far, we have worked with pre-loaded data on the hpc.
+Usually, however, most analyses begin with moving data onto the hpc.
+Below we will show you some commands to download data onto the hpc or to move data between your computer and the hpc.

-### Getting data from the cloud
+### Getting data to/from the HPC

 Two programs will download data from a remote server to your local (or remote) machine: ``wget`` and ``curl``.
 They were designed to do slightly different tasks by default, so you will need to give the programs somewhat different options to get the same behavior, but they are mostly interchangeable.

  - ``wget`` is short for "world wide web get", and its basic function is to *download*